The history

 Other benefits are starting to be seen; reduced pollutants and run-off into the creek and an increase in insect, butterfly and bird numbers.

 At the end of 2022 an update on the Borthwick Park Biodiversity Project was prepared and hard copies provided to project partners and other interested parties.
-Click the link below to download the update report and learn more about the history and successes of this community-led biodiversity project.
+Click here to download the update report and learn more about the history and successes of this community-led biodiversity project.